Akirane/XIVHotbar/README.md

 ## 12/10/2020 update

 Implemented a workaround for private server players.
-You need to create a new directory named "PrivateServer_0" in Data/ folder.
+Keep in mind if you are playing on a private server you need to use a different font than Sans-Serif, you can find this setting under Texts/Font in settings.xml.
+Feel free to report if other fonts crashes the game.

 ## Note about 17/09/2020 update